-The Footprints Foundation has four trustees chaired by Bob Holt:
+The Footprints Foundation has four trustees and is chaired by Bob Holt OBE

 Bob has been active in local communities since a very early age.
 Brought up in the North of England, living on large estates, his parents owned and ran grocery stores.
 A daily after school regime of order delivery, garden tending, fire lighting, errands and bringing in the coal for home and neighbours prepared him for a life of a giver.